itsdragzz/Osu-clicker/README.md

-# Osu-clicker
+# Osu-Clicker
-You, yes you, do you want to become the world's greatest osu player?
+You, yes you, do you want to become the world's greatest Osu player?
 No?
 Not really, damn you...
 Well do you like PP?
-You do?
-Then play Osu clicker today!
+You do??!?!?!?!
+Then play Osu Clicker today!
 Grow and get more PP, upgrade your equipment take drugs and win tournaments!